The Tuskegee Airmen: Production

 Ottumwa, Iowa, native, Captain Robert W. Williams, a wartime pilot in the U.S. Army Air Corps' "332nd Fighter Group", the all African-American combat unit trained at Moton Field in Tuskegee, Alabama, wrote a manuscript years earlier, and worked with screenwriter T. S. Cook to create a screenplay originally intended for a feature-film project.
 The plot combined fact and fiction to create an essentially historically accurate drama.
 Linking up with Frank Price, owner of Price Productions in 1985 finally gained some traction for the project, and when financing was eventually obtained nearly 10 years later, Williams stayed on as co-executive producer with Price as executive producer.

 Originally intended as a HBO made-for-TV project, the network invested more into the production, a reputed $8.5 million (the largest investment in a telefilm project to date) striving for historical accuracy.
-Although most of the lead characters were fictitious composites of real pilots, the inclusion of Eleanor Roosevelt and General Benjamin "B.O."
+Although most of the lead characters were fictitious composites of real pilots, the inclusion of First Lady Eleanor Roosevelt and General Benjamin "B.O."
 Davis was based on actual events.
-When First Lady Eleanor Roosevelt visited Tuskegee Army Air Field in 1941, she insisted on flying with C. Alfred "Chief" Anderson, the first African American to earn his pilot's license and the first flight instructor of the Civilian Pilot Training Program organized at the Tuskegee Institute.
+When Roosevelt visited Tuskegee Army Air Field in 1941, she insisted on flying with C. Alfred "Chief" Anderson, the first African American to earn his pilot's license and the first flight instructor of the Civilian Pilot Training Program organized at the Tuskegee Institute.
 She had the photograph of her in a training aircraft with a black pilot at the controls widely circulated.
 Other than some differences in physical appearance and profile, Andre Braugher's portrayal of "B.O."
 Davis and his role as the commanding officer pointedly was an accurate depiction of the unit's first commander's personality and character.

 Location shooting took place at Fort Chaffee, right outside of Fort Smith, Arkansas.
 The barracks had been used in the filming of Biloxi Blues (1988), another wartime story.
 The principal photography also used locations at Juliette, Georgia and Muskogee, Oklahoma, as well as studio work in Los Angeles.
 A collection of period aircraft including North American T-6 Texans and North American P-51 Mustangs was representative of the many types flown by the Tuskegee Airmen.
 A few authentic P-51 fighter aircraft in appropriate "red tail" colors were employed in the aerial sequences.

 In addition, some period gun-ciné films were also used, as were sequences from the films, Memphis Belle (1990) and Battle of Britain (1969).
 The producers also borrowed a technique used in Memphis Belle by using cutout silhouettes of aircraft to make more aircraft parked at the various airfields apparent.
 One example of period dialogue that was faithful to the times was Hannibal Lee Jr. (another fictitious composite) singing: "Straighten up..." finished by Billy Roberts (fictional character): "...and fly right."
 (The catchphrase was derived from the 1944 top-40 hit record, "Straighten Up and Fly Right" by the King Cole Trio led by Nat King Cole.)